-When you are in a new place where many things are different from how they are at home, it's normal to feel frustrated, stressed and even angry sometimes.
-If you find yourself feeling like this, it might help to remember why you flew all the way to the middle of the Pacific Ocean.
+When you are in a new place where many things are different from how they are at home, it's normal to feel frustrated, stressed and even angry sometimes, even in a place as beautiful as Hawaii If you find yourself feeling like this, it might help to remember why you flew all the way to the middle of the Pacific Ocean.
 You didn't come here to have the same life and meet the same kinds of people, eat the same kind of food and speak the same language as you do in your home country, did you?